 A policeman found him, soon after dawn, stretched out, unconscious, on the steps of a public building.
 An ambulance was called, and he was taken, still unconscious, to a hospital.
 And since hospitals proceed strictly according to rule, it was Torchy-Mrs. Ned Holden-who was summoned.

 "He keeps calling for someone named Mary," the doctor told her.

 "Do you know who that might be?"

 "No," Torchy said quickly.
 "No, I don't."
-A fury of possession rose in how Ned was hers, and hers alone.

-I don't."
-A tury of possession rose in her; Ned was hers, and hers alone, and Mary should not be called.
-But when she went into his room, and saw his closed eyes and fumbling hands, heard his voice calling pitifully for Mary, she buried her face in her hands. in her hands.
-What was this endless, pointless batintended to.
-She searched her mind, trying to remember what she had told him about Ned.
+A fury of possession rose in her; Ned was hers, and hers alone, and Mary should not be called.
+But when she went into his room, and saw his closed eyes and fumbling hands, heard his voice calling piti-fully for Mary, she buried her face in her hands.
+What was this endless, pointless battle she was fighting?
+Perhaps Ned suspected her of telling Spike Wilson the whole story but she hadn't.
+At least, she hadn't intended to.
+She searched her mind. trying to remember what she had told him about Ned.
 Just that he'd been born in Cleveland, that was all.
 What if that was the one thing Spike needed to know-the one clue?
-Then Ned would hate her, more than he hated to know-the one clue?
-Then Ned would hate her, more than he hated her already.
+Then Ned would hate her, more than he hated would hate her, more than he hated her already.